-LEGAL: This resolution, like all the other resolutions protecting public health that Council has considered during this pandemic, was drafted in close collaboration with Sam Severin, one of our City Attorneys.
+LEGAL: This resolution's subject matter, like all the other public health measures that Council has considered during this pandemic, was drafted in close collaboration with Sam Severin, one of our City Attorneys.

 STAFF RECOMMENDATION: The City Manager recommends approval of the form of this resolution, as it has been developed based on Council discussions and consultation with local health officials.
 Council may wish to alter some of the details based on further discussion.